panzerdragoonlegacy/website/DEVELOPMENT.md

    `cp .example.env .env`

-5. Run and start the Docker containers:
+5. Build and start the Docker containers:

-   `docker-compose up`
+   `docker-compose up --build`

-6. If it does not already exist, create the development database:
+6. If they do not already exist, create the development and test databases:

    `docker-compose exec app bin/rails db:create`